LinkesAuge/Bot_worldscan/docs/user_guide/installation.md

-# Installation Guide
+# Installation Guide for Scout 1.0.0 - 2025-02-28

-This guide provides detailed instructions for installing Scout on your system.
+This guide provides detailed instructions for installing Scout 1.0.0 on your system.
 Scout is primarily developed for Windows and requires several dependencies to function properly.

 ## Prerequisites